 The seed placement depth depends on different factors, such as the

-- the position of the trailing press roller
+• Soil type (light to heavy, dry to wet)

-- Soil type (light to heavy, dry to wet)
+• Forward speed

-- Forward speed
+• Position of the depth limiting discs

-- coulter pressure
+• coulter pressure

-- Condition of the seedbed.
+• Condition of the seedbed.

-To adjust the seed placement depth, the trailing press roller can be positioned at the desired height.
+The adjust the seed placement depth, the depth limiting disc can be moved to the desired position or removed.